Gyanreyer/react-hover-video-player/docs/README.md

 A React component that makes it simple to set up a video that will play when the user hovers over it.
 This is particularly useful for setting up a thumbnail that will play a video preview on hover.

+**Want to play around with a real working example?
+[Check it out on CodeSandbox!](https://codesandbox.io/s/hovervideoplayer-example-6y0fn?file=/src/App.js)**

 ## Features

 - Out-of-the-box support for both mouse and touchscreen interactions